Structuring Real Estate Loans With Foreign Borrowers, Trusts, and Tenants in Common

 - Foreign parties as investors and guarantors

-- OFAC, anti-money laundering and other due diligence
+- OFAC, anti-money laundering, and other due diligence

-- Requirement of domestic assets (if guarantor)
+- The requirement of domestic assets (if guarantor)

-- Need for domestic single purpose entity
+- Need for a domestic single-purpose entity

 - Appointment of U.S. agent; loan document revisions